NVIDIA-Merlin/systems/README.md

 	PredictTensorflow(model)
 )
 ```
 Once you have created your graph, defining all the steps of your Inference pipeline, the next step is encapsulate that graph with an `Ensemble`.
 The `Ensemble` is responsible for interpreting the graph supplied and the supplied input_schema.
 After creating the ensemble, you need to call `export` on your `Ensemble` object.
-This will create a directory hosting necessary artifacts and a series of config for each of the steps in the inference pipeline and one config for the entire ensemble.
+This will create a directory hosting the necessary artifacts, a series of config for each of the steps in the inference pipeline and one config for the entire ensemble.

 ```python
 # Export artificats to disk